tothom/RDADynamo-example-implementation/README.md

 To run Dynamo graphs in the cloud, it is necessary to have a basic understanding on how Autodesk Design Automation works.
 Please check out the [documentation for Design Automation](https://aps.autodesk.com/en/docs/design-automation/v3/developers_guide/overview/) for get an overview.
 If you are new to this we recommend starting with the [step-by-step tutorials](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/about_this_tutorial/).

-### Making your owl Revit Design Automation Dynamo Implementation
+### Making your own Revit Design Automation Dynamo Implementation

 To run Dynamo graphs on your Revit model in Design Automation you need to reference *RDADHelper.dll* in your DB app.
 RDADHelper stands for *Revit Design Automation Dynamo Helper* and works as an intermediate layer between your DB app bundle and Dynamo.
 Refer to the files included in this implementation on the specifics.